-All employees must perform their duties with integrity and be open and honest in their dealings and communications with others.
+3.3 All employees must perform their duties with integrity and be open and honest in their dealings and communications with others.
 They should strive to deliver on the commitments they have made and observe high ethical standards.
 Employees must not disclose information given to them in confidence or share confidential information where it is inappropriate or unlawful to do so.
 They must not allow their own personal or political opinions to interfere with their work and must at all times perform their duties in an objective manner.
-For further information regarding confidentiality please see the later section addressing this.
+For further information regarding confidentiality please see section 6.